 Some artists use glazing in each layer of their painting, gradually altering the colours of a tonal underpainting.
 Others will use it in the later stages of a painting to change colours and contrast.

 By using glazes, you can create subtle shifts in hue, colour temperature, value and chroma.
-It works to complement the layers below, rather than conceal them.
+It will complement the layers below, rather than conceal them.
 The eyes perceive light moving through distinct layers of transparent colour, creating a cumulative final hue.
 The colours are not physically mixed, but optically mixed together.
 A painter can create far more intense hues in this way, when compared to the effect of mixing opaque colours on a palette then applying them in a single matte layer to the canvas.

 The luminosity is created by light refracting through the layers of glaze, then reflecting off of the opaque layer beneath.
 Paintings with multiple layers of glaze will appear to have an inner glow.
 Glazing also works to increase the depth of shadows, as areas will appear darker with each additional layer.

 When rendered with multiple layers of glaze, complex details such as those found in facial features can be striking.
 The indirect method of applying colour in separate oily translucent layers can feel smoother and more considered, when compared with a direct application of paint where colour is mixed first then applied in opaque layers.